School Psychology Programs

 Students and graduates of Fordham’s school psychology programs are expected to be guided in their professional conduct by ethical principles, such as those described in the code of the American Psychological Association.
 They must exercise personal responsibility for continuing self-evaluation, and personal and professional development.

-The Fordham University school psychology programs are fully accredited by the American Psychological Association and approved by the National Association of School Psychologists through the National Council for Accreditation of Teacher Education.
+The Fordham University school psychology programs are accredited by the American Psychological Association (for the doctoral program) and approved by the National Association of School Psychologists through the National Council for Accreditation of Teacher Education.

 Office of Program Consultation and Accreditation of the American Psychological Association

 750 1st Street NE, Washington DC 20002